Programme

 Jaroslav has performed Janáček’s The Diary of One Who Disappeared at the Teatro Real in Madrid, the National Theatre, the Moravian Autumn and the Janáček’s Hukvaldy festivals as part of the Czech Philharmonic concert season and, in 1998–2001, at regular performances of this cycle at the National Theatre in Prague.
 In 2016, he portrayed Rechtor in The Cunning Little Vixen in Jan Latham-Koenig and Robert Carsen’s production at the Teatro Reggio in Turin, as well as Števa Buryja in concert performances of Jenůfa in Prague and London with Jiří Bělohlávek and the Czech Philharmonic.
 In 2022, he performed as Tichon (Káťa Kabanová) in a production directed by Jakub Hrůša and Barrie Kosky at the Salzburg Festival.
 He has also collaborated with Czech Television (e.g. the production of B. Martinů’s opera The Voice of the Forest).
 Jaroslav won the Thalia Award in both 2015 and 2023.

 Baritone Roman Hoza studied in Brno and Vienna.
-He is a graduate of the prestigious Young Singers Project at the Salzburger Festspiele and completed his opera studies at the Opera National de Lyon and Deutsche Oper am Rhein in Düsseldorf.
+He is a graduate of the prestigious Young Singers Project at the Salzburg Festival and completed opera studies at the Opéra National de Lyon and Deutsche Oper am Rhein in Düsseldorf.

-In 2015, he made his debut at the National Theatre in Prague as Figaro in The Marriage of Figaro, and has been a regular guest there (Don Giovanni, Dandini, Mamma Agata, Harlequin) ever since.
-Since September 2016, he has been a member of the solo ensemble of the National Theatre Brno, where he has performed many key roles in the baritone repertoire (Don Giovanni, Guglielmo, Rossini’s Figaro, Belcore, Escamillo, Danilo, etc.).
+He made his debut at the National Theatre in Prague in 2015 as Figaro in Le nozze di Figaro and has since become a regular guest there (Don Giovanni, Dandini, Mamma Agata, Harlequin).
+Since September 2016, he has been a member of the soloist ensemble at the National Theatre Brno, where he has performed numerous key baritone roles, including Don Giovanni, Guglielmo, Rossini’s Figaro, Belcore, Escamillo, Marcello, and Danilo.

-In the 2019/20 season, Roman Hoza returned to Deutsche Oper am Rhein, initially as a guest performer (Dandini in Rossini’s Cinderella), and one year later as a member of the permanent ensemble.
-On the local stage, you might have seen him as Papageno, the Count in The Marriage of Figaro, or Belcore.
-In the 2023/24 season, he will make his debut as Taddeo in The Italian Girl in Algiers as well as Motel in Fiddler on the Roof.
+In the 2019/20 season, Roman Hoza returned to Deutsche Oper am Rhein, initially as a guest (Dandini in Rossini’s La Cenerentola) and a year later as a permanent ensemble member.
+On this stage, he has appeared—and continues to perform—as Papageno, the Count in Le nozze di Figaro, Taddeo, and Belcore.
+He makes his debut there in the title role of Mozart’s Don Giovanni in spring 2025.

-Roman Hoza is a frequent guest in both Czech and international opera houses, philharmonics, and festivals.
-He has worked alongside various accomplished conductors such as Axel Kober, Jakub Hrůša, Marc Piollet, David Crescenzi, Daniele Rustioni, Tomáš Netopil, and Vassily Sinaisky.
-Additionally, he has sung in productions by several directors including David Radok, Andriy Zholdak, Tatjana Gürbaca, Michael Hampe, Jiří Heřman, and many others.
+Roman Hoza is a regular guest at opera houses, philharmonic orchestras, and festivals in the Czech Republic and abroad.
+He has collaborated with conductors such as Jakub Hrůša, Axel Kober, Marc Piollet, David Crescenzi, Daniele Rustioni, Tomáš Netopil, and Vassily Sinaisky and has appeared in productions directed by David Radok, Andriy Zholdak, Tatjana Gürbaca, Michael Hampe, Jiří Heřman, and many others.

 Miriam Zuziaková comes from a musical family.
 She began devoting herself to playing the piano at age five.
 At the Brno Conservatoire, she studied piano in the studio of Hana Pelikánová, and after graduating she continued her studies at Brno’s Janáček Academy of Performing Arts under Prof. Inessa Janíčková.
 Since 1990, she has been employed by the Czech Philharmonic Choir of Brno as a répétiteur, singer, and pianist.
 Since 1993, she has also been teaching at the Brno Conservatoire.

-Kento Satsuma was born in 2002 in Japan.
-He started playing piano at the age of three and violin at the age of eight.
-From 2017 to 2020, he studied conducting, piano and violin at the Kyoto Horikawa Conservatory, where he received notable opportunities such as conducting the Kyoto Civic Philharmonic and the Kyoto Horikawa Music High School Orchestra.
-He has won numerous piano competitions, including the Japan Classical Music Competition.
-Since 2020 he has been studying piano with Professor Jan Jiraský and conducting with Professor Rostislav Hališka and Associate Professor Jakub Klecker at the Janáček Academy of Performing Arts.
+Kento Satsuma (*2002) began playing the piano at the age of three and the violin at eight.
+From 2017 to 2020, he studied conducting, piano, and violin at the Kyoto Horikawa Conservatory, where he had his first significant opportunities, conducting the Kyoto Civic Philharmonic and the Kyoto Chamber Orchestra.
+As a pianist, he became a laureate of the Japan Classical Music Competition and the Takarazuka Vega Piano Competition, and performed at the Kobe Festival.

 Besední dům is one of the most important buildings in Brno’s historic center.
 This cultural shrine was, among other things, the workplace of an extraordinary composer and conductor Leoš Janáček.
 Janáček´s name draws to Brno his music admirers from around the world.